-A village walk organized by Chalohoppo, our camp and conducted by Kikosonu Richa (staff at camp) took us on a beautiful walk around Jakhama Village.
+A village walk organized by Chalohoppo, our camp, and conducted by Kikosonu Richa (staff at camp) took us on a beautiful walk around Jakhama Village.
 The village was a walkable distance away from our Camp Yedikha.
 This walk turned out to be very insightful as we got to learn a lot in under a couple of hours.
-We learned about Angami Naga tribe and village life, cultivation practices, cooking methods, and housing while stopping by at various points including a terrace for a nice rooftop view of the entire village.
+We learned about the Angami Naga tribe and village life, cultivation practices, cooking methods, and housing while stopping by at various points including a terrace for a nice rooftop view of the entire village.

 During the walk, I prodded Kiko to tell me more about her community and life as a Naga rural woman.
 Although I found her to be very rooted in her culture and customs of village life, she was hopeful of more development in the state.
 She expressed a desire for Naga society to be more progressive.
-Its men to become less judgmental, more responsible and lend a helping hand to the women.
+Its men to become less judgmental, more responsible, and lend a helping hand to the women.